 For every person that communicates with your organisation, a contact record is created.
 While separate from company records, contacts may be associated with a company.
-Organisationsand businesses that communicate with your business are categorisedas companies.
+Organisations and businesses that communicate with your business are categorised as companies.

 The interactions between your contacts or companies, and your sales or customer service teams are either stored as deals or tickets.
 Deals consist of opportunities, and tickets encompassing support tickets and customer requests.
 Products are information on your offerings.

 For each standard object, HubSpot has a list of default properties such as name, email, phone, fax, industry, job title, etc. Properties are elements of your object that you wish to store data on.
-These default properties are automatically created when you create your account and available without any setup.
+These default properties are automatically created when you create your HubSpot account and are available without any setup.
 If you are using the HubSpot Company Insights or HubSpot AI, these default properties will be populated.

 While these default properties are quite inclusive, they still don’t fit every scenario.
-If you need to store data that doesn’tfit within a default property, you can create custom properties to suit your requirements.
-Creating these custom properties is as easy as pie – simply add a label and choose the property type (text, number, date, etc.).
-These custom properties help you record information that is unique to your business, like the number of printers a specific company has (this would be a company property) or whether a lead would be interested in joining your Beta program.
+If you need to store data that doesn’t fit within a default property, you can create custom properties to suit your requirements.
+Creating these custom properties is fairly straightforward – simply add a label and choose the property type (text, number, date, etc.).
+These custom properties help you record information that is unique to your business, like the number of printers a specific company has or whether a lead would be interested in joining your Beta program.

 Within your CRM, connecting your leads with their companies, or companies with deals or even deals with tickets is a great way to keep your data organised.

 Now that we understand standard objects, their properties, and the associations between them, let us explore HubSpot’s custom objects.

-What are HubSpot Custom Objects?
+HubSpot Custom Objects

 But if you wanted to keep track of the certificates one of your students has completed, would that be one-to-one as well?
 No, because a student could have completed multiple certificates that you need to track.
 In this case, you could also create custom properties to keep track of the certificates, but how many would you create?
 Certificate 1, certificate 2, certificate 3 and on and on.

-But while you can customisecustom objects to your specific needs, don’t go out of your way to create them unless you know they are necessary.
+But while you can customise custom objects to your specific needs, don’t go out of your way to create them unless you know they are absolutely necessary.
 HubSpot standard objects carry several key or AI-enabled functions that should be recognised and utilised to put more power behind your data.
 If you create a custom object in a scenario where a standard object would be applicable, you only lose out on these features.

 Using the standard object for a Company versus creating a custom object, allows published data for the company to be automatically populated by HubSpot Company Insights.
 All the interactions between contacts and companies are meant to bring you to a sales goal and using the Deals standard object assures revenue reports and forecasts can be generated from the information obtained.

 How would you use custom objects in the CMS Hub?

-CRM objects can be displayed on HubSpot hosted webpages, blogs or landing pages, allowing data to be shared between your business operations, website, and emails.
+CRM objects can be displayed on HubSpot-hosted webpages, blogs or landing pages, allowing data to be shared between your business operations, website, and emails.

 You can build custom profile pages showing a contact their most recently purchased products, when their renewal dates are, what contact information you have on file for them, who their account representative is, and so much more.
-This feature has been available for standard objects for quite some time, but now includes custom objects, too.
+This feature has been available for standard objects for quite some time but now includes custom objects too.
 And while standard objects (except Products) are only available on pages that are password protected or require CMS membership login, custom objects and Products are available for display on any public page.